-Claim: A cigar aficionado insures his stogies against fire, then tries to collect from his insurance company after he smokes them.
+Claim: A cigar aficionado insured his stogies against fire, then tried to collect from his insurance company after he smoked them.

 Example:[Collected on the Internet, 1997]

 A cigar smoker bought several hundred expensive stogies and had them insured against fire.
 After he'd smoked them all, he filed a claim, pointing out that the cigars had been destroyed by fire.
 The company refused to pay, and the man sued.
 A judge ruled that because the insurance company had agreed to insure against fire, it was legally responsible.
 So the company paid the claim.
 And when the man accepted the money, the company had him arrested for arson.